Victoria Theatre (Hammerstein's)

-The Victoria Theatre (1899–1915) was a prominent American vaudeville house during the early years of the twentieth century.
-Theatre mogul Oscar Hammerstein I opened it in 1899 on the northwest corner of Seventh Avenue and 42nd Street, along New York City’s Longacre Square (now Times Square).
-The theatre was closely associated with the Paradise Roof Garden above it, and the two venues came to be known collectively as Hammerstein’s.
+The Victoria Theatre was an American vaudeville house during the early years of the twentieth century.
+Theatre mogul Oscar Hammerstein I opened it in 1899 on the northwest corner of Seventh Avenue and 42nd Street, along New York City's Longacre Square (now Times Square).
+The theatre was closely associated with the Paradise Roof Garden above it, and the two venues came to be known collectively as Hammerstein's.
+The Victoria closed in 1915.